prernaadvani/whatsprernacooking/_posts/2021-02-13-chocolate-kisses.md

 ![_config.yml]({{ site.baseurl }}/images/chocolate kisses/kiss 14.png)
 This is what my filling consistency looked like when I was ready to sandwich.

 * Pair up cookies according to size and using a knife, add the filling in between the cookies.
-Set aside to cool and for the filling to firm up even more.
+Set aside to cool and for the filling to firm up for about an hour before serving, or refrigerate.

 ![_config.yml]({{ site.baseurl }}/images/chocolate kisses/kiss 15.png)